 This particular penstemon species can be found growing in the Southwestern United States.
 Heat and cold don’t bother it.
 It can grow in 100+ temperatures and is hardy to -20 degrees F.

-Beautiful orange/red flowers are produced in the winter and spring.
+Beautiful orange/red flowers bloom in the winter and spring.
 Grown easily from seed, Firecracker Penstemon reaches a mature size of approximately 2′ x 2′ when in flower.

 Firecracker penstemon is a welcome asset to the desert flower garden.
 Plant in full sun and keep away from the shade as they will grow leggy from lack of sunlight.
 I particularly like the way they look when planted singly next to boulders.
 They also look spectacular in bloom when planted in groups of three.